There was a country music hit several years ago entitled “One More Day.” It reverberated with a lot of people following the 9-11 attack.

 And when you say "that will never happen to me," remember the graveyards are full of people who once said the same thing.

-I saw the light, and it wasn't the glow from the end of a cigarette.
+On Thursday, see the light, and we’re not talking about the glow from the end of a cigarette.